PacktPublishing/Serverless-Programming-Cookbook/README.md

 Inside the chapter's directory there will be subdirectories for each recipe which has code files and/or AWS CLI commands.
 The recipe specific directory has names corresponding to the recipe's title.
 For example, directory for the Chapter 1 recipe titled 'Your first Lambda' is 'your-first-lambda'.

-Inside the recipe's directory there will be a subdirectory for each Lambda project.
-There is also one directory for storing all resources including the AWS CLI commands called 'resources'.
+Inside the recipe's directory there will be directory for storing all resources including the AWS CLI commands called 'resources'.

-You need to run 'mvn clean package' for generating the Lambda jar within this directory.
-You also run the S3 upload command for the generated Lambda JAR from this directory.
-The remainder of the CLI commands may be run from the recipe's root folder or the resources folder.
+The recipe's directory also contains a subdirectory for each Lambda project.
+You need to run 'mvn clean package' for generating the Lambda jar from within this directory.
+You may also run the S3 upload command for the generated Lambda JAR from this directory.
+The remainder of the CLI commands may be run from the recipe's root folder or the 'resources' folder.

-Before running 'mvn clean package' for any Lambda project, you should run 'mvn clean install' from within the common Lambda parent project available within the root folder as 'serverless-cookbook-parent-aws-java', if not already done so.
+Before running 'mvn clean package' for any Lambda project, you should run 'mvn clean install' from within the common Lambda parent project's directory 'serverless-cookbook-parent-aws-java', if not already done.